-Directional Enforcement between Communities
+Directional Enforcement Between VPN Communities

 VPN Directional Enforcement can take place between two VPN communities.
 In this case, one Security Gateway must be configured as a member of both communities and the enforcement point between them.
-Every other peer Security Gateway in both communities must have a route entry to the enforcement point Security Gateway in its \$FWDIR/conf/vpn route.conf file.
+Every other peer Security Gateway in both communities must have a route entry to the enforcement point Security Gateway in the corresponding vpn_route.conf file (configured on the Management Server).